12 Last Songs New York – an update

 In cooperation with Allianz Foundation

-Supported by Cultural Bridge, Manchester City Council and The Skelton Charity
+Supported by Cultural Bridge, the British Council, Manchester City Council and The Skelton Charity

 This project is part of the European Capital of Culture Chemnitz 2025.
 This project is co-financed by tax funds on the basis of the parliamentary budget of the state of Saxony and by federal funds from the Beauftragte der Bundesregierung für Kultur und Medien (Federal Government Commissioner for Culture and Media).